Stellantis/api-standards/api-style-guide.md

 Per [HTTP Specification](https://tools.ietf.org/html/rfc2616#section-9.1.2), a method is idempotent if the side-effects of more than one identical requests are the same as those for a single request.
 Methods `GET`, `HEAD`, `PUT` and `DELETE` are defined idempotent.

-**Example** - The following statement is **idempotent** : no matter how many times we execute this statement, the customer’s age will always be set to 20.
+**Example** - The following statement is **idempotent** : no matter how many times this statement is executed, the customer’s age will always be set to 20.

     customer.age = 20 // idempotent